lysng/themiette/content/posts/nov-dec-2022-build-update.md

 Not so much of a challenge but we're trying to enjoy life (and the good weather while we build).
 Congrats to Jo and Mandi :)

 #### What's next?
 More windows and maybe some walls?
+But also, have a safe and snazzy festive season and see you in 2023 ⭐

 Catch ya later,
 Lys & Erny